-The boards includes attendance information and information about the classes with the highest attendance and punctuality.
-Details of how parents can support the school by improving their child's attendance and punctuality, is also included.
+The boards includes attendance information and Details of how parents can support the school by improving their child's attendance and punctuality.

-Breakfast Club
+Breakfast Club SEP

 Daily Breakfast Club is £1 every day.
 This supports parents by allowing them to drop their children off from 8.00 am, ensuring they are on time for school.
 The club is supervised by three members of staff.